balintn22/BindableBool/README.md

     public BindableBool HasData { get => _myList?.Any() ?? false; }

-  when the collection changes, dot forget to
+  when the collection changes, don't forget to

     OnPropertyChanged(nameof(HasData));